muffin87/helm-tutorial/part-03/README.md

   echo Password: $(kubectl get secret --namespace tools wiki-dokuwiki -o jsonpath="{.data.dokuwiki-password}" | base64 --decode)
 ```

-The command stays pretty much the same except that you now set the Namespace
+The command stays pretty much the same, except that we now set the Namespace
 with the `--namespace` flag.
 If you like you can perform the same actions we did
 when we first deployed the service (check the status of the Pods and do the
 port forwarding).